DPdotexe/VeggieGourmet/README.md

 - **React Router**: React Router is used for handling navigation within the application.

+- **React Hooks**: For managing state and effects in the application.

 - **Axios**: Axios is used to make HTTP requests to the Spoonacular API to fetch recipe data.

 - **Spoonacular API**: The Spoonacular API provides the recipe data for the application.